Some of the following resources may be helpful to small businesses and non-profits to mitigate the economic impacts of the pandemic.

-On March 16, 2020, Alameda County was included in the declaration of an Economic Disaster area.
+On March 16, 2020, Alameda County was included in the declaration of an Economic Disaster area (see attached letter).
 Although SBA guidance is still being drafted regarding specific eligibility and administration of coronavirus assistance, it will be based on the traditional SBA Economic Injury Disaster Loan (EIDL) program.
 As additional information is released, we will pass this along.

 Some criteria from the traditional SBA Economic Injury Disaster Loan (EIDL) program will apply for COVID-19 loans:

 - The SBA only provides EIDL assistance to businesses that SBA determines are unable to obtain credit elsewhere.

 - Working capital loans up to $2 million for economic support and to help overcome temporary revenue loss

 - The loan amount will be based on the business’ actual economic injury and financial needs.